Universal bounds for eigenvalues of a buckling problem II

 \section{Abstract}

 In this paper, we investigate universal estimates for eigenvalues of a buckling problem.
-For a bounded domain in a Euclidean space, we solve partially a conjecture proposed in \cite{cy2}.
+For a bounded domain in a Euclidean space, we give a positive contribution for obtaining a sharp universal inequality for eigenvalues of the buckling problem.
 For a domain in the unit sphere, we give an important improvement on the results of Wang and Xia \cite{wx}.